Research in Italian Studies

 Staff research activities and collaborations

-Dr Federico Faloppa is Co-Investigator for the AHRC network scheme 'Researching and Documenting Key Words in European Migration Discourses' the project being run by Dr Melani Schröeter.
+Dr Federico Faloppa is Co-Investigator for the AHRC network scheme 'Researching and Documenting Key Words in European Migration Discourses' the project being run by Dr Melanie Schröeter.
 He is also Media Coordinator of the Leverhulme Trust-funded International Network 'Destination Italy'.
 Based in Oxford, the network brings together scholars working in the UK, Italy, New York, France, Australia, and Egypt.
 Dr Faloppa is regularly invited to guest lecture at, and has on-going research links with, the Universities of Turin, Bologna, and Sevilla.

 Dr Paola Nasti is a member of the international network 'Reviewing Dante's Theology' (funded by Leeds and the British Academy), has on-going research links with the Universities of Notre Dame and Naples, and is collaborating with staff at the Department of English at Bristol University for a conference and book on reception of The Song of Songs in medieval culture.

 Dr Daniela La Penna is currently in conversation with the University of Pavia, Scuola Normale di Pisa and Bard College, Berlin, to stipulate agreements for co-supervisions and unfunded Postgraduate fellowships for PhD students working in Italian, French and German Studies.
 She is Principle Investigator for an AHRC-funded project (jointly with Manchester) on 'Mapping Literary Space in Post-War Italy: Publishing Institutions and Literary Journals'.
-She is also part of the Leverhulme international network, 'Diasporic Literary Archives', which has established partnerships with The Beinecke Rare Book Room and Manuscript Library at Yale University; Il Centro di Ricerca sulla Tradizione Manoscritta de Autori Moderni e Contemporanei in Italy; l'Institut Mémoires de l'Edition Contemporaine (IMEC) in France; The National Library and Archives Service of Namibia, and a prominent archivist from Trinidad and Tobago.
+She is also part of the leverhulme international network, 'Diasporic Literary Archives', which has established partnerships with The Beinecke Rare Book Room and Manuscript Library at Yale University; Il Centro di Ricerca sulla Tradizione Manoscritta de Autori Moderni e Contemporanei in Italy; l'Institut Mémoires de l'Edition Contemporaine (IMEC) in France; The National Library and Archives Service of Namibia, and a prominent archivist from Trinidad and Tobago.
 In addition, she is a member of the advisory board for a project on the reception of German literature in post-war Italy, led by the Universities of Trento, Siena, and Roma La Sapienza, which has recently submitted a bid to the Italian Ministry for University Research (MUIR).

 Dr Lisa Sampson is Co-Investigator (jointly with RHUL and the British Library) for an AHRC-funded project on Italian Academies.
 She has on-going research collaboration with Case Western Reserve University and New York University.
-Dr Sampson and Dr Medioli have been involved in discussions with Dr Laurie Stras from the University of Southampton (Music) about a future research project on an Italian manuscript volume.
+Dr Sampson have been involved in discussions with Dr Laurie Stras from the University of Southampton (Music) about a future research project on an Italian manuscript volume.